sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Documentation or product improvement idea

-This issue is confusing because `data = []` and `error = null` can look like the table is empty.
+Supabase already documents that `data = []` with existing table rows can be caused by RLS policies not matching the current user.
+I think this could be surfaced even closer to the RLS policy examples or in the Dashboard policy editor, because this symptom can look like a client-side bug when users first encounter it.

-A useful troubleshooting note near RLS examples could say:
+A short note could say:

-> If a client query returns an empty array with no error, check whether RLS is enabled and whether any policy matches the current authenticated user.
+If a client query returns an empty array with no error, check whether RLS is enabled and whether any policy matches the current authenticated user.
+Also confirm that the request includes a valid user JWT and that `auth.uid()` matches the ownership column used in the policy.

-This would help users understand that the query may be working correctly, but returning zero visible rows because of authorization rules.

 ## What I learned